furkasf/Picker3D-CubeGame/README.md

 I use object Pool for gather all balls use in game very start on game, which reduce to memory allocation and deallocation when load and start level from prefabs.

-Event System or observer patttern use to outomic and sync to trail System when Player though the tarail area chain of event exacuted and magic is happen.
+Event System or observer patttern use to outo and sync to trail System when Player thouch the trail area chain of event exacuted and magic is happen.

 DoTween